 How to retest

-If you originally applied before 5/16/22, you will need to fill out the retest application (PDF).
+If you originally applied before 5/16/22, click the “retest” button below, and follow the directions on the downloadable PDF.
 If you originally applied on or after 5/18/22, sign in to your nfpa.org profile and complete the retest application in the new certification management system.

 How to recertify

 Download the 3-year recertification form (PDF), and follow the instructions.

 - Initial Application/Exam - $399